nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Kali Linux Forensic Tools
       A set of forensic tools provided by the Kali Linux distribution.

-   KVM
-      Kernel-based Virtual Machine, a virtualization infrastructure for the Linux kernel.

-   KVM (Kernel-based Virtual Machine)
+   KVM / Kernel-based Virtual Machine
-      A virtualization module in the Linux kernel that allows the kernel to function as a hypervisor.
+      A virtualization infrastructure for the Linux kernel that allows the kernel to function as a hypervisor.

    KVM drivers
       Drivers optimized for KVM virtualization.